Clemantine Wamariya: Early life

-Wamariya was born in Rwanda and grew up in nine different countries throughout east and southern Africa.
+Wamariya was born in Rwanda and grew up in nine countries throughout east and southern Africa.
 Her father was a businessman in the taxi sector and her mother was a nurse and gardener, growing fruit and flowers at the family's home.
 She also had a devoted nanny.

 The Rwandan Genocide began in April 1994, when Wamariya was six years old.
 The family began hearing loud noises from the gunfire, which her brother Pudi attributed to thunder, and they noticed that their neighbors were absent.
 Realising the danger, she and her sister, Claire, were sent to the south of the country to live on her grandmother's farm.
 However, they were still targeted at the farm, and as the genocidaires knocked on the door, she and Claire were told by their grandmother to run away.
 By traveling at night and hiding during the day, surviving on fruit, they managed to escape from the country and became refugees.

 The first safe haven the sisters reached was a refugee camp in Burundi, but they were unable to settle in any one place for long.
 A combination of violence within the camps and a desire to find a location with a more prosperous outlook meant they spent many years traveling between camps.
 Over the next six years they moved from Burundi to Zaire, Tanzania, Malawi, Mozambique, and eventually to South Africa.
 From there, in 2000, the sisters applied to the International Organization for Migration for assistance, and were granted refugee visas to the United States.

 Wamariya and her sisters were resettled by the Chicago branch of the refugee resettlement organization World Relief, which partnered with a family in the Chicago, Illinois suburb of Kenilworth.

 Once settled in the US, Wamariya began attending school for the first time at the age of thirteen.
 She studied from the sixth grade at a Christian Heritage Academy, before moving to the New Trier High School in nearby Winnetka.
 After graduating from New Trier in 2008, she studied at Yale University, where she obtained a BA degree in Comparative Literature in 2014.